 Step 4: Now, you’re ready to connect the neck strap to the apron using rivets.
 Cut out a 1-1/2-by-2-inch piece of leather to act as a backing to reinforce the place where you rivet the neck strap.
 Place 2 inches of the strap onto the grain side of the apron, about 2 inches in from the top right corner.
 Place the leather backing in line with the strap on the opposite (sanded) side of the apron.
 Punch five holes for rivets — one in each corner about 1/4 inch from the edge, and one in the middle.
 Set the rivets, and then thread the belt slide and snap clip onto the end of the strap.

 Step 5: To create the body strap, loop the tape 12 inches through the side D-ring and hold it in place, and then take the tape measure behind you to the other side of the apron, making sure that it’s snug but not too tight.
 Using this measurement as the length, cut out a 1-1/2-inch-wide strap from a thick portion of the remaining leather.
-Place 2 inches of the strap onto the leather apron, 4 to 5 inches below the taper, and repeat the procedure in Step 4 to rivet the body strap to the apron.
+Place 2 inches of the strap onto the leather apron, 4 to 5 inches below the taper, and repeat the procedure in Step 4 to rivet the body strap to the leather shop apron.

 Create the Pockets

-The wonderful thing about a DIY project like this is that once you know how to make pockets, you can add as many pockets as you like, and size them for your needs.
+The wonderful thing about a DIY project like this is that once you know how to make pockets, you can add as many pockets to your leather shop apron as you like, and size them for your needs.
 For this project, I’ll describe how to make flat pockets and expandable pockets.
 You’ll sew the flat pockets directly onto the apron and then rivet them at the top corners.
 The expandable pockets will have a gusset, which is a strip of leather between the front of the pocket and the apron.

 Step 6: This design includes three flat pockets and one expandable pocket in the middle along the bottom of the apron.
 To make the flat pockets, cut a rectangle 6 inches tall by the width of your apron.
-For my apron, this piece measures 6 by 22 inches.
+For my leather shop apron, this piece measures 6 by 22 inches.
 Mark the seams.
 (I divided mine into three equal pockets, so each is 7-1/3 inches wide.)
 Now, punch holes through the pockets and apron along the seams.
 You can use a rotary punch for the outside edges, placing the holes about 1/8 inch from the edge of the leather and 1/4 inch apart.
 You’ll need to use an awl or a four-hole punch and hammer for the holes in the middle of the leather.
 Sew the outside pockets.
 Start at the X’s and sew in the direction of the arrows.
 Rivet the upper corners.

 Step 7: For the middle expandable pocket, measure and cut a piece of leather 6 inches tall by the width of your middle flat pocket.
 Add up the lengths of the two 6-inch sides and the bottom of this piece to calculate the length of the 1-inch leather strip that you’ll use as the gusset.
 Once you have the gusset strip cut out, punch holes along the length of the gusset on both sides (1/8 inch from the edge and 1/4 inch apart) so that the holes line up with the holes punched through the flat pocket and apron.
 With the gusset grain-side up, match up the holes on the outside edge of the gusset strip with the pocket holes.
 Sew the gusset to the apron using a saddle stitch (see “Saddle Stitching” below).
 You’ll be sewing together three layers of leather.
 Start at the middle of the bottom edge of the pocket, and sew half of the pocket and gusset to the apron.
 Then, start again from the same center hole and stitch the other side.